dtxwhzw/STAT3007/README.md

 python train.py conf/train_conf.json
 # inference
 python inference.py conf/train_conf.json
-# you can replace the input_str in line 84 with whatever sentence as you want
+# you can replace the input_str in line 84 with whatever sentence you want
 ```

 ### Tips